yellows8/3ds_browserhax_common/README.md

 Only the USA, EUR, and JPN browsers are supported(with the exception listed below): the main ExeFS codebin are all identical for these regions, unlike the other regions.

 Note that for CHN and TWN the loader is broken(APT_PreloadLibraryApplet() returns 0xd8609013 while launching Home Menu).
-In some cases with v9.9 TWN browser, allocating memory for the payload may fail via svcControlMemory(error 0xd86007f3).

 Old3DS system Internet Browser(spider) (see also http://3dbrew.org/wiki/Internet_Browser#User-Agent_and_Browser_Versions_2):
 * 1.7455 v1024/2.1.0-4..3.0.0-6